 What are your biggest safety tips, especially for solo female travelers?

 The safest CDMX neighborhoods are Roma Norte, Condesa, Polanco, and Coyoacán.
-There are lots of tourists and expats around those areas, and while I always had a hand on my crossbody bag at all times, I never felt like I was in danger of being pickpocketed.
+There are lots of tourists and foreigners around those areas, and while I always have a hand on my crossbody bag at all times, I have felt like I was in danger of being pickpocketed.
 I spent a couple hours solo in Centro around dusk and it was also fine, but it was much more crowded (especially at the Zocalo), so I naturally had some heightened awareness there.

 If you’re riding solo in an Uber and the driver asks you if you are traveling alone, I would encourage you to lie and say you’re either meeting your boyfriend or friends just to be cautious.
 But honestly, in all my time here, most drivers don’t talk to you at all!